IKAROS93/Livox_laser_simulation_for_CARLA/README.md

     2.0-Avia
     3.0-Tele
 + Original attribute `dropoff_intensity_limit` and `dropoff_zero_intensity`will not be available (because of the livox-intensity)
++ Original attribute `dropoff_general_rate` still available.
+General proportion of points that are randomy dropped.

 ## Configure the main CPP files
 + Use the files in the `Unreal` folder to replace or modify the files in the `carla` home directory